The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

-If we account for heavy tails, we can impose any heavy-tailed location-scale distribution, estimate its parameters jointly, and then test the location parameter being equal to zero.
-The standard errors can be computed by the inverse of the numerically obtained Hessian of the log-likelihood.
-Both the heavy tail Lambert W $\times$ Gaussian (Table \ref{tab:SP500_LambertW}) and student-$t$ fit (Table \ref{tab:SP500_t}) lead to a rejection of the zero mean null (p-values, $0.0001$ and $0.00003$, respectively).
-The standard errors for the location parameter are essentially the same, which supports the claim of a ``true'' standard error of $3.65$ for the location parameter.\\
+Both a heavy tail Lambert W $\times$ Gaussian (Table \ref{tab:SP500_LambertW}) and student-$t$ fit (Table \ref{tab:SP500_t}) reject the zero mean null (p-values, $10^{-4}$ and $3 \cdot 10^{-5}$, respectively).
+The standard errors for the location parameter are essentially the same.\\

-Although location and scale estimates are almost identical, the estimates describing the tails lead to very different conclusions: while for $\widehat{\nu} = 3.71$ only moments up to order $3$ exist, in the Lambert W $\times$ Gaussian case moments up to order $5$ exist ($1/0.172 = 5.81$).
-This is especially noteworthy as many theoretical results in the (financial) time series literature rely on the assumption of finite fourth moments \citep{Zadrozny05, Mantegna98}; consequently empirical studies try to test if financial data actually satisfy this assumption \citep{Cont01_Empiricalproperties, Huismanetal01_TailIndexSmallSamples}.
-For this particular dataset student's $t$ and Tukey's $h$ distribution give different empirical answers to the same question.
-Since empirical analysis are often based on student's $t$ distribution \citep{WongChanKam09_tmixtureAR}, it might be worthwhile to re-examine their findings in light of heavy tail Lambert W $\times$ Gaussian distributions.
+While location and scale estimates are almost identical, the tail estimates lead to very different conclusions: while for $\widehat{\nu} = 3.71$ only moments up to order $3$ exist, in the Lambert W $\times$ Gaussian case moments up to order $5$ exist ($1/0.172 = 5.81$).
+This is especially noteworthy as many theoretical results in the (financial) time series literature rely on finite fourth moments \citep{Zadrozny05, Mantegna98}; consequently many empirical studies test if financial data actually satisfy this assumption \citep{Cont01_Empiricalproperties, Huismanetal01_TailIndexSmallSamples}.
+For this particular dataset student's $t$ and a Lambert W $\times$ Gaussian fit give different answers to the same question.
+Since previous empirical studies often use student's $t$ as a baseline \citep{WongChanKam09_tmixtureAR}, it might be worthwhile to re-examine their findings in light of heavy tail Lambert W $\times$ Gaussian distributions.